tingmelvin/willemstad-x/README.md

 13. Footnote & Citation Indicator
 14. Longform
 15. Settings Search

-The community plugins I have an intention to support can also be seen [here](https://notes.tingmelvin.com/ER-Resources/ER2OWS/ER2OWS-12-CodingNomenclature_WillemstadX#Coding%20Nomenclature).
+16. LanguageTool Integration

 ### Things to complete + WIP
-1. Colour Palettes (revamping the Oxford one from Willemstad SF, and creating the Le Corbusier Colour Keyboard one)
+1. Colour Palettes
 2. Fixes for mobile (albeit not offering official support yet)
 3. ... and a bunch of other stuff in my Obsidian file that I didn't write it here.
 However, most of what I have in mind can be found [here](https://notes.tingmelvin.com/ER-Resources/ER2OWS/ER2OWS-12-CodingNomenclature_WillemstadX#Additional%20stuff%20that%20I%20need%20to%20add).